 - Metal eyelets hold the tonal lacing for a secure lockdown.

-- The shoe has a vulcanized rubber sole, and waffle tread outsole ensures durability and high traction.
+- The shoe has a vulcanized rubber sole and a waffle tread outsole that ensures durability and high traction.